Royal Ascot Day 5 Tips

 Royal Ascot Day 5 Underdogs

-With 33/1 and 80/1 winners in the last two renewals, the Group 1 Queen Elizabeth II Jubilee Stakes knows how to produce some enormous shocks.
-However, the market for the 2025 running is yet to be determined, and it could be a sprinting superstar will go off at odds-on for the contest.
+With 33/1 and 80/1 winners since 2022, the Group 1 Queen Elizabeth II Jubilee Stakes knows how to produce some enormous shocks.
+However, the market for the 2026 running is yet to be determined, and it could be a sprinting superstar will go off at odds-on for the contest.

 Expected Ground Conditions on Day 5